onflow/docs/docs/evm/tools/clients/web3-js.md

 ## Connecting to Flow

-To use `web3` in your project, start by imporing the module and initializing your Web3 provider the desired Flow RPC endpoint.
+To use `web3` in your project, start by importing the module and initializing your Web3 provider the desired Flow RPC endpoint.

 ```js
 const { Web3 } = require('web3')